 I urge all of you who are heading to Thailand and thinking of getting that now infamous Tiger Temple Selfie not to.
 Avoid this place like the plague and starve them of your money.
 Don’t allow them to continue to use the vast tourist profits they make to abuse and exploit the tigers supposedly in their care.

-If you have been there and you have a photo already, then please don’t share it on social media, or take it down if you have.
-Follow the hashtag TigerTempleTakedown and make a positive choice.
+- If you have been there and you have a photo already, then please don’t share it on social media, or take it down if you have.

 If you truly love tigers, then please do your research and visit responsible alternatives instead.
 None of us are perfect, none of us make the right choices all of the time, but if we make a conscious effort to at the very least avoid making bad choices, then things may start to change.
 The less visitors the Tiger Temple gets, the less profit they make and the more they will hear the international communities voice that what they are doing is not acceptable and will not be supported.

 Did you enjoy this article?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.

 A Photo For Facebook?
 You’ve Just ‘Liked’ Animal Abuse.

 Bemused Backpacker Code Of Responsible Travel.

 How To Make Your Gap Year Responsible, Ethical And Sustainable.

 Is This The End Of Thailand’s Tiger Temple?

 It IS Finally The End Of The Tiger Temple: But What Happens To The Tigers Now?